gilch/hissp/docs/lissp_quickstart.rst

    'Don\'t worry about the "quotes".'

-   ;;; Aside: Extra (!), the Final Builtin Reader Macro
+   ;;; Aside: Extra (!), the Final Builtin Parse-Time Macro

-   _#"Reader macros take one primary argument, but additional arguments can be passed in with the extra macro !.
-A reader macro consumes the next parsed object, and if it's an Extra, consumes one again.
+   _#"Parse-time macros take one primary argument, but additional arguments can be passed in with the extra macro !.
+A parse-time macro consumes the next parsed object, and if it's an Extra, consumes one again.
 Thus, extras must be written between the # and primary argument, but because they're often optional refinements, which are easier to define as